bparanj/crystal/computer/electronics/basics/mats.md

 ### 1. **Resistivity of Soldering Mats**

 **Soldering mats** are primarily designed for heat resistance and protection against solder spills, not for electrical properties.
 Therefore, they do not have a specified resistivity.
 The materials used in soldering mats, such as silicone, are generally insulators and do not conduct electricity.
-As such, their resistivity is very high, typically in the range of:
+As such, their resistivity is very high,  in the range of:

 - **Resistivity**: Greater than \(10^{12}\) ohm-cm (Ω·cm) or more.
   - This high resistivity means that soldering mats are not suitable for dissipating static electricity and should not be used as a substitute for ESD mats.